EPCCed/dirac-safe/safe-guide-users.rst

    address and password

-At this point your account is registered on the SAFE but you do not have a machine account for DiRAC.
+At this point your account is registered on the SAFE but you do not have a user account on any of the DiRAC systems.
 To obtain a machine account on DiRAC  please follow the instructions below at:

-* `How to request a machine account`_
+* `How to request a DiRAC system account`_

 How to login to SAFE and Overview of Main Page
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-#.
-Go to the SAFE https://safe.epcc.ed.ac.uk/dirac/
+`Go to the SAFE <https://safe.epcc.ed.ac.uk/dirac/>`__

 #.
 Type in the email address you have registered with
 #.
 Type in your SAFE password
 #.
 Click "Login"